vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Wednesday 2026-06-17, I skipped jogging and strength exercises as I got delayed after attending to some work stuff.
 I did do hand gripper exercises as usual.

+## 2026-06-19: skipped all exercises

+On Friday 2026-06-19, I skipped all exercises in order to fit a Trader Joe's trip in the afternoon and preserve time for meal prep later in the day.